Dilshan-Pathirana/Fish_tracking/paper.md

 ## Validation

 FishTracker's centroid-tracking and distance outputs underpin the movement (track length) and space-use (risky-zone time) variables in a companion behavioural study of amphibian larvae personality [@rajapaksha2025], in which it was used to batch-process several hundred open-field, novel-object, and mirror-test recordings across two species.

+## AI usage disclosure

+Generative AI tools (Claude, Anthropic) were used during development to assist with: code refactoring and docstring generation, scaffolding of the unit test suite, drafting sections of this paper, and reviewing documentation.
+All AI-assisted outputs were reviewed, edited, and validated by the author.
+All core design decisions — the background-subtraction pipeline, interpolation strategy, GUI architecture, and choice of output formats — were made by the human author.

 ## Acknowledgements